 How Scalefusion Helps Manage Android Devices

 Scalefusion is a solution tailored to meet the IT management needs of businesses of all sizes.
 While it covers all the generic Android device management features, there are some exclusive offerings for IT admins handling Android-heavy environments.
-A testament to that is Scalefusion being an Android Enterprise Silver Partner.
+A testament to that is Scalefusion being an Android Enterprise Gold Partner.

 Scalefusion’s web-based dashboard provides a centralized platform for managing all Android devices in the enterprise.
 IT administrators can access and configure settings, deploy applications, and enforce policies from a single console, making device management more efficient and streamlined.

 Scalefusion’s easy enrollment methods, including QR code, out-of-the-box (OOB), and Zero-touch enrollment, simplify the onboarding process for new devices, saving time and effort for IT teams.
 Scalefusion supports the entire range of Android device enrollment, including COPE and AMAPI BYOD (agentless enrollment).
 Thus, enrollment of Android devices is quick and all-inclusive.

 Scalefusion helps enhance the security of managed Android devices by enforcing strict security policies, enabling encryption, and facilitating remote wipe capabilities.
 This ensures that corporate data remains protected even in the event of device loss or theft.